Delivering value up and downstream

 PwC’s Energy team is one of the largest professional services network in the world.
 We serve more than 2,500 oil and gas clients of all sizes, from every segment of their businesses.
 We feature more than 6,000 oil and gas professionals worldwide, with more than 1,300 in the United States, who are committed to delivering quality in assurance, tax and advisory services.
 Wherever you operate, our professionals are ready to assist with many of today's largest, most challenging issues affecting the oil and gas sector.

-US Energy Tax Leader, PwC US
+Energy, Utilities & Mining Tax Leader, PwC US